1. What is the average salary of a Safety Manager?

 5. What are the responsibilities of Safety Manager?

-Safety Manager plans and manages the general health, safety, and loss control policies and procedures of the organization.
-Monitors and evaluates the workplace to ensure compliance with governmental regulatory agencies.
-Being a Safety Manager designs and directs safety training programs to reduce accidents, occupational illnesses, and exposure to long-term health hazards.
-Develops worker plans and policies for new employee safety orientation including skill training, emergency preparedness, proper job instruction, hazardous material disposal procedures, and the use of protective equipment.
-Additionally, Safety Manager studies, identifies, and reports causes of past accidents and develops recommendations and follow-up to prevent accident recurrences.
-Requires a bachelor's degree of occupational safety and health or related degree.
-Typically reports to a head of a unit/department.
+Safety Manager manages an organization's safety programs, policies, and procedures to promote occupational safety and prevent workplace accidents.
+Analyzes safety metrics to evaluate and track program performance, identify trends, and ensure operational alignment with safety objectives.
+Being a Safety Manager implements processes and standards to inspect and audit the organization's procedures, facilities, and equipment and ensure compliance with safety regulations and requirements.
+Oversees incident investigations to determine root causes, develop preventative measures, and prepare safety reports for management.
+Additionally, Safety Manager organizes safety trainings, meetings, and orientations to ensure adequate understanding of risks and safety protocols.
+Requires a bachelor's degree.
+Typically reports to a director.
 The Safety Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
 To be a Safety Manager typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.

 6. What are the skills of Safety Manager